-And, one of the best parts about volunteering is that you decide who, what, when, where, why, and how.
+And, one of the best parts about volunteering abroad or locally is that you decide who, what, when, where, why, and how.
 Perhaps you admire the work your local food kitchen does and want to help them help others.
 Or, maybe you have a soft spot for dogs and prefer to lend a helping hand at the county animal shelter.
 You can volunteer completely online, or offer your time supporting a specific SDG you’re passionate about.
 Volunteer working evening shifts, as a side job on the weekends, or once a year on Earth Day.
 Whatever the case may be, there’s sure to be an organization requiring your assistance.

 Related Read: How to Choose a Charity to Support in 4 Simple Steps

 2. Volunteering Improves Health & Well-Being

 One of the most well-documented benefits of volunteering is its effects on your well-being.
 In one study published by the American Sociological Association, researchers took a look at the relationship between volunteering and six elements of a person’s well-being: physical health, good self-esteem, happiness, sense of control over life, life satisfaction, and depression.
 They found volunteering had a significant impact on each aspect of well-being, particularly if the person was less socially integrated to begin with.